seanmcilroy29/devex-and-commsuccess/README.md

 10. The LF Accounts Payable department will pay the invoice.

 ## How to Change Member Roles
-1. Encourage members to use the [Member Support Desk](https://docs.google.com/document/d/1NHPRGfcyg8FVNlRC9-HX-hOIYbafXxtu5Bie3wNCvSg/edit?usp=sharing) to report changes in project roles.
-This is the preferred method.
-Otherwise, open a Jira in the [Staff portal](https://staff.linuxfoundation.org/) .
+1. Project members should use the [Member Support Desk](https://docs.google.com/document/d/1NHPRGfcyg8FVNlRC9-HX-hOIYbafXxtu5Bie3wNCvSg/edit?usp=sharing) to report changes in project roles.
+If there are exceptions, and you feel like you need to do this yourself, please add the use case to this section of the handbook.
+To process a role change on behalf of a member organization (not recommended), open a Jira in the [Staff portal](https://staff.linuxfoundation.org/) and go to Membership and Sales Ops.
 2. LF Operations will update the CRM (Customer Relationship Management, currently Salesforce, moving to Hubspot.)
-3. After LF Operations updates the CRM, they will notify the LF prime for the project on the Jira.
-The LF Prime updates the Project Control Center ([PCC](https://docs.linuxfoundation.org/lfx/project-control-center-pre-release)) and the [Organization Dashboard](https://docs.google.com/document/d/1i_0rHkjOzpqUOW5kTA4y_Y5taFR8-oRjwvmU3ME3VJ0/edit?usp=sharing).
+3. After LF Operations updates the CRM, they will notify the Project Administrator on the Jira.
+The Project Administrator updates the Project Control Center ([PCC](https://docs.linuxfoundation.org/lfx/project-control-center-pre-release)) and the [Organization Dashboard](https://docs.google.com/document/d/1i_0rHkjOzpqUOW5kTA4y_Y5taFR8-oRjwvmU3ME3VJ0/edit?usp=sharing).
 4. Best practice is to refresh all the roles for the organization in that project to keep all contacts up to date.